rtmigo/neatest_py/README.md

     exit(1)
 ```

-It can be run on any OS with `python3 run_tests.py`.
+This script can be run on any OS with `python3 run_tests.py`.

-The problem is that the simplest operation still requires non-obvious code.
+But the simplest operation still requires non-obvious code.
 It is easier
 to copy `run_tests.py` to a new project than to recreate it.

 So, here is the `neatest`.
 It makes the script even shorter.